dolphin-emu/dolphin/Readme.md

 ## User Folder Structure

 A number of user writeable directories are created for caching purposes or for allowing the user to edit their contents.
-On macOS and Linux these folders are stored in `~/Library/Application Support/Dolphin/` and `~/.dolphin-emu` respectively, but can be overwritten by setting the environment variable `DOLPHIN_EMU_USERPATH`.
-On Windows the user directory is stored in the `My Documents` folder by default, but there are various way to override this behavior:
+On macOS and Linux, these folders are stored in `~/Library/Application Support/Dolphin/` and `~/.dolphin-emu` respectively.
+Although, these can be overwritten by setting the environment variable `DOLPHIN_EMU_USERPATH`.
+On Windows, the user directory is stored in the `My Documents` folder by default, but there are various way to override this behavior:

 * Creating a file called `portable.txt` next to the Dolphin executable will